sherleon123/Project1/README.md

 ## Game description:
 Yuval is the main character and he tries to avoid the sugar packets while gathering money bags.
 The money bags are totalled to a score.
-The top ten scores are saved and the player can view the geographical places where they were set on a map.
+The top ten scores are saved and the player can view the geographical places where they were set on a map.<br />
+hitting a sugar packet causes vibration a toast pop up and a sound.

 App Description: The app consists of three activities: